• 3800 Reservoir Road | 1st Floor Gorman | Washington, DC 20007

 In the vast majority of patients, the desired aesthetic result is readily achieved.
 However, the possible complications of facelift surgery include but are not limited to the following:

-Infection, bleeding, swelling, scarring, numbness, skin discoloration, asymmetry, fluid collection, delayed wound healing, displeasure with the cosmetic outcome, and allergic or other negative reactions to one or more of the medications or substances used in the operation.
+Infection, bleeding, swelling, scarring, numbness, weakness, skin discoloration, asymmetry, fluid collection, delayed wound healing, displeasure with the cosmetic outcome, and allergic or other negative reactions to one or more of the medications or substances used in the operation.

 Surgical technique: